 It’s more or less that.
 And, like now, we, we never as a tribunal for instance ever do a postmortem of any trial.

 Right.
-If I was running this place or any place, I would say when the trial is finished and it’s all gone and so on and so forth, judges will remain.
-There is who were there – those who did it and those who didn’t do it – ought to be able to look at it and say, “Now what is it we didn’t do right here?
+If I was running this place or any place, I would say when the trial is finished and it’s all gone and so on and so forth, judges who remain.
+Judges who were there – those who did it and those who didn’t do it – ought to be able to look at it and say, “Now what is it we didn’t do right here?